Find Articles by Topic:

 Definition of Marriage

-In some states, heterosexual couples can become legally married without a license or ceremony.
+In some states, couples can become legally married without a license or ceremony.
 This type of marriage is called a "common law" marriage.
 A common law marriage is created when two people live together for a significant period of time (not defined in any state), hold themselves out as a married couple, and intend to be married.
 For more information, see Common Law Marriage FAQ.

 Before the Wedding